somecho/depo/README.md

 ## Features / Commands
 To see a list of commands, run `depo --help`.

+Depo first looks for a config file in your current working directory in the following order:
+1. `deps.edn`
+2. `project.clj`
+3. `shadow-cljs.edn`
+4. `bb.edn`

+It then uses first config file that it finds for its operations.

 ### Global Flags
 There are flags that you can set if you'd like to override the default behavior of the commands.

 - `--file/-f` - Use a different config file instead of the default file Depo finds.

 ### Add
-Looks for a config file in your current working directory in the following order:
-1. `deps.edn`
-2. `project.clj`
-3. `shadow-cljs.edn`
-4. `bb.edn`

-It then writes the dependency into the first config file that it finds.

 #### Usage
 ```bash
 # simple usage